-Kyōto is located just west of the centre of Japan and just north of Ōsaka (one hour by train), west of Nagoya (again, one hour by shinkansen), and about three to five hours from Tōkyō (depending on the train).
-Kyōto is a major station on the Tokaidō Line that runs from Tōkyō to Ōsaka, and you can catch JR, Meitetsu and Kintetsu trains to the city.
+Kyōto is located just west of the centre of Japan and just north of Ōsaka (one hour by train), west of Nagoya (again, one hour by Shinkansen), and about three to five hours from Tōkyō (depending on the train).
+Kyōto is a primary station on the Tokaidō Line that runs from Tōkyō to Ōsaka, and you can catch JR, Meitetsu and Kintetsu trains to the city.

-Kyōto has an airport, but if you are flying internationally you should get a flight to Kansai (Ōsaka) or Nagoya airports, from either of which you can easily reach Kyōto.
-If you fly in to Narita (Tōkyō), then it is a little further.
-If you are intending to make Kyōto your main stop, then it is better to try and find a flight to one of the closer airports as the train fare from Tōkyō will cost you at least 10,000 JPY.
+Kyōto has an airport, but if you are flying internationally, you should get a flight to Kansai (Ōsaka) or Nagoya airports, from either of which you can quickly reach Kyōto.
+If you fly into Narita (Tōkyō), then it is a little further.
+If you intend to make Kyōto your main stop, then it is better to try and find a flight to one of the closer airports as the train fare from Tōkyō will cost you at least 10,000 JPY.

 Things to see

 Kyōto was the Imperial capital of Japan from 794 until 1867.
 In 794, the original Heian-kyō (平安京) was built, consisting of extensive grounds, gardens, and buildings, but the main Daigokuden (大極殿) burnt down in 1177 and was never rebuilt.
-To celebrate the 1,100th anniversary of Kyōto in 1894, the city built the Heian Shrine (平安神宮 Heian-jingū, a two-thirds scale reconstruction of the original Daigokuden.
-This also burnt down in 1976, and the present building is a 1979 reconstruction.
+The city built the Heian Shrine (平安神宮 Heian-jingū) to celebrate the 1,100th anniversary of Kyōto in 1894, a two-thirds scale reconstruction of the original Daigokuden.
+The new shrine also burnt down in 1976, and the present building is a 1979 reconstruction.

 The gardens of the Heian Shrine cover over 30,000 square meters and include plants imported from Europe, although the overall effect is designed to represent the spirit of the Heian period.

 After the gate, see the Hojo (方丈, Abbot’s quarters) which consists of two separate buildings (the daihojo and shohojo).
 The latter is smaller but has many exquisite painted screens.
 Most of the sub-temples are closed to the public, but Nanzen-in, one of the oldest, is open.
-Rebuilt in 1703, the temple houses the remains of Emperor Kameyama and his statue.
+The temple was rebuilt in 1703 and houses the remains of Emperor Kameyama and his statue.
 The Chōshō-in sub-temple provides vegetarian meals at lunch.
-Still older is the Tenju-an sub-temple, rebuilt in 1602 and still standing today.
-The hondo (main hall) contains a statue and self portrait of Fumon.
+Still, older is the Tenju-an sub-temple, rebuilt in 1602 and still standing today.
+The Hondo (main hall) contains a statue and self-portrait of Fumon.